Water Filtration Series #3: pH and the Effects It Has on Water Treatment

-Arsenic enters well water naturally through the erosion of rocks and soil that contain arsenic-bearing minerals.
+Arsenic typically enters well water naturally through the erosion of rocks and soil that contain arsenic-bearing minerals.
 Over time, rainwater and groundwater movement dissolve these minerals, allowing arsenic to leach into aquifers and private wells.
 No pollution or human activity is required—this is a geological occurrence most commonly found in areas with high natural mineral content, such as parts of the Midwest, Southwest, and Northeast United States.
+There are instances when arsenic can be introduced into well water by the use of pesticides, erosion of wood preservatives, industrial waste, and mining.

 The EPA's Maximum Contaminant Level (MCL) for arsenic in drinking water is: 10 parts per billion (ppb)